kieran-ryan/pyprojectsort/README.md

 Formatter for pyproject.toml files.

-This package enforces consistent formatting of pyproject.toml files, reducing merge request conflicts and saving time that would otherwise be spent on manual formatting.
+This package enforces consistent formatting of pyproject.toml files, reducing merge request conflicts and saving time otherwise spent to format manually.
 It also contributes to a cleaner git history and more readable code; enhancing overall project organisation and maintainability.
 Experience a streamlined workflow, reduced errors, and improved code readability with `pyprojectsort`.

 ## Features